Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Conclusions

-These scenarios are in agreement with current constraints on the IGM ionised level obtained from Lyman-$\alpha$ emitters and quasar spectra (Fig.~\ref{fig:xe_spt}).
-We also report the first direct upper limit on the kSZ power stemming from reionisation corresponding to about half of the previous upper limit \citep{Reichardt2020} and show in Fig.~\ref{fig:sz_ps}, for the first time, the shape of the SZ spectra preferred by the small-scale CMB data.
+These scenarios are in agreement with current constraints on the IGM ionisation level obtained from Lyman-$\alpha$ emitters and quasar spectra (Fig.~\ref{fig:xe_spt}).
+We also report the first direct upper limit on the amplitude of the kSZ power stemming from reionisation corresponding to about half of the previous upper limit \citep{Reichardt2020} and show in Fig.~\ref{fig:sz_ps}, for the first time, the shape of the SZ spectra preferred by the small-scale CMB data.
 In particular, these new results seem to indicate a stronger small-scale power of both the tSZ and kSZ effects than previously allowed by templates.

 If these results are promising, they can still be improved.
-In future work, we will focus our efforts on the modelling of other high-multipole CMB foregrounds, such as the Cosmic Infrared Background (CIB), and perform a simultaneous analysis of small- and large-scale CMB data in a unified framework.
-We will also explore the potential of the future generation of CMB observatories to make the most out of their measurements of the small-scale fluctuations of the CMB temperature \citep{PAPER3}.
+In future work, we will focus our efforts on the modelling of other high-multipole CMB foregrounds, such as the cosmic infrared background \citep{ManiyarLagache_2019,ManiyarBethermin_2021}, and perform a simultaneous analysis of small- and large-scale CMB data in a unified framework to achieve better constraints on the reionisation history.
+We will also explore the potential of the future generation of CMB observatories to measure the shape of the kSZ angular power spectrum, and, doing so, to constrain the morphology of reionisation.